 Direct Capital lends to sole proprietors and LLCs, and there are no restrictions on the equipment they acquire — you can even finance used equipment.

 3. Funding Circle

 Funding Circle offers loans up to $100K to LLCs across a broad spectrum of industries.
 The company has a fast, online application process and offers approval notification in one day.

 Where Funding Circle stands out

 The loan amounts and loan terms are flexible.
-Annual interest rates range from 4.99%* for a six-month loan to 27.79%* for a 60-month loan.
 Funding Circle assigns each applicant a personal account manager, and a personal underwriter approves your loan.
 According to the Better Business Bureau, there have been only four customer complaints about the company in the last three years.